YargKlnc/Sql-Challenge/README.md

-# This is SQL Challenge by YK
+# SQL Challenge

-UofT Data Analytics SQL Challenge
+UofT Data Analytics SQL Challenge by YK

 **"A research project about people who were employed by a technology company during the 1980s and 1990s."**